hamelsmu/k8s-slackbot-python/README.md

 ## Job(s) We Want to Monitor

-[job.yml](./job.yml) specifies two jobs we want to run: `pi-one` and `pi-two`.
+[job.yml](./job.yml) specifies two jobs we want to run: `job-one` and `job-two`.
 The first one will be successful, while the second one has an error.

 # To Run The Example